 The issues a parent may have about relationships don't have to be repeated in our children as they grow into adulthood.
 To nurture your son having a positive outlook on relationships, please always remember that children have very strong emotional "radar."
 They pick up on your anger, fear, hurt and disappointment.

 The message you want your child to receive in the coming years is that both you and your husband love him, and that neither of you is leaving him.
+Ideally you'll avoid making negative statements about your husband in front of your child, and you will be able to encourage your ex-husband to stay active in the boy's life.
+Family counseling at some point in the future may well be beneficial for all of you.

 Dear John, I just met a man online, and he sounds and looks like my type.
 However, he has accomplished a lot in life.
 That intimidates me because I just lost my job, and I am living with my mother.
 Actually, I haven't been able to move out of her home since my divorce five years ago.
 How can I overcome my feelings of inadequacy? —Hoping for Better Days in Springfield, Mass.